VANET-Istanbul-Sybil-Attack-Dataset/dataset-src/README.md

+## Do not use or cite this work.

+As the dataset owner and original author, I did not authorize the publication of the associated article. **I am actively pursuing the permanent removal of this article from the journal**.

-## Important Notice Regarding Data and Code Availability
+## Data and Code Availability

 Access to the data and code in this repository is **strictly restricted by the owner**.